osquery/osquery-site/src/data/blog/posts/community_articles/2018-08-20-osquery_windows_process_auditing.md

 #### Processes Table

-The ["processes"](https://osquery.io/schema/3.2.6#processes) table is a normal table that takes a snapshot of the current running processes.
-This is similar to running "ps" in MacOS/Linux or "tasklist" in Windows.
+The [`processes`](https://osquery.io/schema/3.2.6#processes) table is a normal table that takes a snapshot of the current running processes.
+This is similar to running "ps" in macOS/Linux or "tasklist" in Windows.

 This works alright for use-cases that only need a data sample.
 However, it does a pretty awful job at providing an audit log of every process creation event.
+Facebook covers this briefly in their blog post about [How to use RocksDB](https://code.fb.com/security/how-rocksdb-is-used-in-osquery/).

+> While periodically querying the `processes` table will satisfy some use-cases, this is a lossy strategy for event-based tables.
+If you, for example, wanted an audit log of every process creation event, periodically observing the running processes would not produce accurate data.

-There are a couple benefits to the processes table such as not needing any system configuration changes and being supported on all 3 platforms - Windows, MacOS, and Linux.
+There are a couple benefits to the `processes` table such as not needing any system configuration changes and being supported on all 3 platforms - Windows, macOS, and Linux.

 ####  Process_events Table

-The ["process_events"](https://osquery.io/schema/3.2.6#process_events) table is an event based table.
+The [`process_events`](https://osquery.io/schema/3.2.6#process_events) table is an event-based table.
 Results in an event-based table are cleared after each query that is executed on that table.
 In addition, new results are added to the table every time a process is created.
-Therefore, the process_events table provides a complete audit log of every process creation without duplicates.
+Therefore, the `process_events` table provides a complete audit log of every process creation without duplicates.

- This is implemented via  OpenBSM on MacOS and Auditd on Linux.
-Unfortunately, the process_events table is not currently supported on the Windows version of Osquery.
+This is implemented via  OpenBSM on macOS and Auditd on Linux.
+Unfortunately, the `process_events` table is not currently supported on the Windows version of Osquery.
 This is quite unfortunate since many enterprises rely heavily on Windows systems.

-#### So what?

-Most use-cases related to gathering process information are security and IT related.
-These use-cases demand data consistency and reliability.
-In the context of threat detection, missing attacks could have a big impact.

 ## Enabling Windows Process Auditing